STANDARD TERMS AND CONDITIONS FOR RESIDENTIAL ELECTRICITY CONTRACT

 9.1 What you have to pay

 You must pay to us the amount shown on each bill by the date for payment (the due date) on the bill.
 The due date will be no later than 14 calendar days from the date on which we issue your bill if you are not paying by recurring card deductions.
-If you are paying by recurring card deductions, your monthly payment will automatically be charged to your card account on the bill date and you only need to pay your bills by your card statement due date.
-You must ensure that you have sufficient funds / credit limit in your bank / card account.
+If you are paying by recurring card deductions, your monthly payment will automatically be charged to your card account on the bill date, and you only need to pay your bills by your card statement due date.
+You must ensure that you have sufficient funds or available credit limit in your bank or card account.

 9.2 Issue of reminder notices